-Because most birds do not appreciate nesting material added to bird houses, backyard birders need to find other ways to attract birds with nesting material without making the actual nesting sites less promising.
+Because most birds do not appreciate nesting material added to birdhouses, birders need to find other ways to attract birds with nesting material without making the actual nesting sites less promising.
 Options include:

-- A pile of pine needles, small twigs and grass clippings.
+- A convenient pile of pine needles, small twigs, and grass clippings

-- A mesh suet cage or net filled with cotton fibers, bits of string or fur.
+- A mesh suet cage or net filled with cotton fibers, short bits of string, or fur

-Many wild bird stores and online retailers offer nesting materials in balls, cages or other attractive packets that can be hung out for birds to pick from.
-Hanging or setting these and other nesting materials near promising nesting sites, including bird houses, can encourage birds to build their nests nearby, and birders can watch the birds claim nesting material to learn where nests are located, even if the bird house isn't a favorite location.
+Many wild bird stores and online retailers offer nesting materials in balls, cages, or other attractive packets that can be hung out for birds to pick from.
+Hanging or setting these and other nesting materials near promising nesting sites, including birdhouses, can encourage birds to build their nests nearby.
+Birders can then watch the birds claim nesting material to learn where nests are located for fun viewing, even if the birdhouse isn't a favorite location.

-Regardless of whether or not you have added nesting material to bird houses, the houses should be cleaned out after every brood of young birds has left the nest and before a new brood is begun if birds reuse the house in the same season.
-Old nesting material can be contaminated with feces, mites, discarded food, eggshells, insects and other hazards that can be dangerous for the next set of hatchlings and brooding adults, and it is best to discard all the material carefully.
-New sawdust or wood chips can be added to woodpecker houses after the house is cleaned, but if new eggs have already been laid, it can be illegal to disrupt or disturb them and it is best to leave the nest intact.
+Regardless of whether or not you have added nesting material to birdhouses, the houses should be cleaned out after every brood of young birds has left the nest and before a new brood is begun if birds reuse the house in the same season.
+Old nesting material can be contaminated with feces, mites, discarded food, eggshells, insects, mold, and other hazards that can be dangerous for the next set of hatchlings and brooding adults, and it is best to discard all the material carefully.
+New sawdust or wood chips can be added to woodpecker houses after the house is cleaned.
+If new eggs have already been laid, however, it is illegal to disrupt or disturb them and it is best to leave the nest intact.